 Martinez’s 2.07 season ERA was next followed in the AL by the Yankees’ David Cone, at 3.44; the 1.37 differential was the highest yet recorded by an ERA leader.

 But that was all before Martinez’s 2000 campaign, as you’ll soon read about.

 31 wins, 10 losses, 1.22 earned run average

-No National League pitcher won more games than the legendary right-hander from Nebraska (he’s tied with Christy Mathewson at 373), and he was never better than in 1915, when he began a three-year tear in which he would win 30 or more games each season.
+No National League pitcher won more games than the legendary right-hander from Nebraska (he’s tied with Christy Mathewson at 373), and he was at his absolute best in 1915, when he began a three-year tear in with 30-plus victories each season.

-Using an exceptional assortment of pitches with a fluent side-arm motion, Alexander racked up 376.1 innings of work and allowed only 253 hits (opponents hit just .191 against him), striking out a NL-best 241 and delivering a 1.22 ERA that’s been since bettered only once (by Bob Gibson in 1968).
-What’s sometimes lost in the conversation about Alexander the Great was that he managed to stay this efficient in a tight ballpark (Philadelphia’s Baker Bowl) considered to heavily favor the hitter; he was, in fact, a stronger pitcher on his home turf, finishing 18-5 with a 1.20 ERA.
+Using an exceptional assortment of pitches with a fluent side-arm motion, Alexander racked up 376.1 innings of work and allowed only 253 hits (opponents batted just .191 against him), struck out a NL-best 241 and delivered a 1.22 ERA that’s been since bettered only once (by Bob Gibson in 1968).
+What’s sometimes lost in the conversation about Alexander the Great was that he managed to pitch so effectively in a small ballpark (Philadelphia’s Baker Bowl) which typically and heavily favored the hitter; he was, in fact, a slightly stronger pitcher on his home turf, finishing 18-5 with a 1.20 ERA.

 Walter Johnson, 1913

 36 wins, 7 losses, 1.14 earned run average

 Throughout the 1910s, the legend known as the Big Train left everyone choking on his locomotive steam, dominating the decade as no other pitcher would in any similar stretch of time before or since.
 His incredible reign for the Washington Senators peaked in 1913 when he added a curveball to compliment his lightning-quick fastball, making him virtually invulnerable.